We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Acupressure is an alternative therapy that involves applying pressure to specific areas on the body to ease different issues.

-One literature review of 23 studies suggested that acupressure may have been effective for managing nausea in
+One review of 23 studies suggested that acupressure may have been effective for managing nausea in 16 of those 23 studies, primarily in pregnant people and those undergoing chemotherapy.

 Meditation, the practice of focusing and calming the mind, may help relieve nausea.

-One 2015 study in 86 pregnant women experiencing moderate nausea and vomiting found that adding 3 weeks of meditation to their therapeutic plan significantly improved outcomes during and 1 month after treatment.
+One 2015 study looked at 86 pregnant females experiencing moderate nausea and vomiting.
+The researchers found that adding 3 weeks of meditation to their therapeutic plan significantly improved outcomes during and 1 month after treatment.

 Deep breathing is a meditation technique.
 You can also do it on your own to quell stress-related nausea.
 Breathe in slowly through your nose, hold your breath for three seconds, and slowly breathe out.
 Repeat several times until your nausea subsides.

-Sometimes, managing nausea is simply mind over matter.
+Sometimes, coping with nausea is simply mind over matter.
 The more you dwell on your nausea, the more nauseous you’re likely to feel.

 The next time nausea comes on, distract yourself by reading a book or watching television.
 If motion doesn’t make you feel worse, do some light housework or go for a slow walk — anything to get your mind off how you feel.